 Abuse of Frida

-Frida is dynamic instrumentation / binary instrumentation toolkit intended for developers, pen-testers and security researchers.
-However, it is also used by fraudsters, cybercriminals, black hats and other malicious actors to compromise mobile apps, inject malicious code, and/or change a mobile app’s logic or behavior in unintended and malicious ways.
-Learn how to How to block Frida and other dynamic instrumentation, hooking, code injection and app manipulation toolkits in Android and iOS apps.
-We’ve documented in detail the top 7 ways cyber crimals abuse Frida to attack Android and iOS apps.
+Frida is a dynamic instrumentation / binary instrumentation toolkit intended for developers, pen-testers, and security researchers.
+However, it is also used by fraudsters, cybercriminals, black hats, and other malicious actors to compromise mobile apps, inject malicious code, and/or change a mobile app’s logic or behavior in unintended and malicious ways.
+Learn how to block Frida and other dynamic instrumentation, hooking, code injection, and app manipulation toolkits in Android and iOS apps.
+We’ve documented in detail the top 7 ways cyber criminals abuse Frida to attack Android and iOS apps.

-The Mobile Banking App Security Requirements Every Bank Should Consider in 2022
+Banking Cybersecurity Checklist – The Top 10 Security Requirements Every Bank Should Consider in 2022

 As one of the produce specialists for Appdome, one of the top questions I get from Financial Services organizations is what my recommended solution is to protect their mobile banking and fintech app.
 The solution I recommend is a variation of the following 10 protections.